Zelenskyy and Putin have agreed to a limited ceasefire, but implementation is work in progress

 “For us, the red line is the recognition of the Ukrainian temporarily occupied territories as Russian," he said.
 “We will not go for it.”

-___ Samya Kullab and Yehor Konovalov in Kyiv; Dasha Litvinova in Tallinn, Estonia; Geir Moulson in Berlin; Aamer Madhani and Zeke Miller in Washington; and Brian Melley and Susie Blann in London contributed to this report.
+Samya Kullab and Yehor Konovalov in Kyiv, Ukraine; Dasha Litvinova in Tallinn, Estonia; Geir Moulson in Berlin; Aamer Madhani and Zeke Miller in Washington; and Brian Melley and Susie Blann in London contributed to this report.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine